Listen to The Soul's Work Podcast on Apple Podcasts HERE

 While the recent murder of George Floyd by police has evoked a new wave of the Black Lives Matter movement, racism against Black folks is nothing new (including in Canada).
 How do we sit with the challenging feelings we may be experiencing and mobilize ourselves to help dismantle our culture of white supremacy?

-In this episode, Janice shares a bit about her background in understanding the racism that exists both in Toronto/Canada and the self-development/wellness space.
+In this episode, Janice shares a bit about her background in understanding the racism that exists both in so-called Toronto/Canada and the self-development/wellness space.
 She also shares about her own shame, fears, and uncertainties with doing what’s really required of us to dismantle our culture of white supremacy, and discusses what has helped her so far in continuing this work despite all of the uncomfortable feelings.

-Rate & review the podcast on:
+Rate & review the podcast:

-Connect with me:
+Connect with Janice:

 Listen to all The Soul's Work Podcast episodes: www.thesoulsworkpodcast.com